Boulder County government offices are closed Monday, May 29, in observance of Memorial Day.

 Breastfeeding Friendly Child Care Programs in Boulder County

-We are recognizing and promoting child care centers that have made breastfeeding support a priority.
+We are recognizing and promoting childcare centers that prioritize breastfeeding support.
 To receive the Breastfeeding Friendly designation, centers must:

 • Commitment to Breastfeeding: Make a commitment to the importance of breastfeeding, including written policies and procedures and supporting staff’s decision to breastfeed.

-• Breastfeeding Friendly Environment: Create a culture and environment at your program that is openly supportive of breastfeeding.
+• Breastfeeding Friendly Environment: Create a culture and environment at your program that openly supports breastfeeding.

 • Communication: Build strong relationships and communicate regularly with your staff and families.